Home

 Achilles Tendon Stretching is at worst a dangerous activity, and at best, it will potentially irritate your ongoing symptoms by irritating the mechanism of your pain dynamic.

-It might help a little bit, maybe even a lot, because muscle will get stretched too, but ultimately it's going to aggravate things more than help.
+It might even help a little bit, maybe even a lot, because muscle and connective tissue will get stretched too, but ultimately it's going to aggravate things more than help.
+Especially if you stretch TOO MUCH and send pain/danger signal to your brain.

 I didn't think so.